masalinas/poc-velero-deployment/README.md

 - **STEP04**: install velero controller inside kubernetes

-Execute this command, by default velero will be installed in the velero namespace of the cluster.
-Use the aws plugin compatible with your velero CLI (1.15.0)
+Execute this command, by default velero server (controller) will be installed in the velero namespace of the cluster.
+Use the aws plugin compatible with your velero CLI (1.15.0) in  my case v1.11.0

 ```
 $ velero install \